 - Remove as many ambiguities as possible from the specification.

 - Use reputable designers and engineers to ensure drawings are high quality and meet specification to help mitigate against any possible structural issues that might present on site.

-- If you’re on a tight budget, try and simplify or remove complex architectural features that will not impact the liveability or functionality of your home.
+- If you’re on a tight budget, try to simplify or remove complex architectural features that will not impact the liveability or functionality of your home.

-If you would like to discuss your custom home and a fixed price building contract, feel free to call us to discuss our consultation process and build it your way with Renmark Homes.
+Ready to discuss your custom home and a fixed price building contract?
+Call us today on 1300 367 245 to discuss our consultation process and build it your way with Renmark Homes.